History of Timor-Leste: Referendum for independence, violence

 Before official results were announced, Indonesian military-supported East Timorese pro-integration militia and Indonesian soldiers began a campaign of violence and terrorism in retaliation, "Operation Clean Sweep".
 Between 1,500 and 3000 Timorese were killed, and in addition to internal displacement 300,000 were forcibly pushed into West Timor as refugees.
 The majority of the country's infrastructure, including homes, irrigation systems, water supply systems, and schools, and nearly 100% of the country's electrical grid were destroyed.

 Activists in Portugal, Australia, the United States, and elsewhere pressured their governments to take action.
 The violence was met with widespread public anger in Australia.
-The Opposition Spokesman on Foreign Affairs, Labor's Laurie Brereton, was vocal in highlighting evidence of the Indonesian military's involvement in pro-integrationist violence and advocated United Nations peacekeeping to support the East Timor's ballot.
+The Opposition Spokesman on Foreign Affairs, Labor's Laurie Brereton, was vocal in highlighting evidence of the Indonesian military's involvement in pro-integrationist violence and advocated United Nations peacekeeping to support East Timor's ballot.
 The Catholic Church in Australia urged the Australian Government to send an armed peacekeeping force to East Timor to end the violence.
 Street protesters harried the Indonesian Embassy.

 John Howard conferred with United Nations Secretary General Kofi Annan and lobbied U. S. President Bill Clinton for an Australian led international peace keeper force to enter East Timor to end the violence.
 The United States offered crucial logistical and intelligence resources and an "over-horizon" deterrent presence.
 Finally, on 11 September, Bill Clinton announced:

 Indonesia, in dire economic straits relented and on 12 September, Indonesian President Habibie announced:

 It was clear that the UN did not have sufficient resources to combat the paramilitary forces directly.
 Instead, on 15 September the UN authorised the creation of a multinational military force known as INTERFET (International Force for East Timor), with Security Council Resolution 1264.
 Troops were contributed by 17 nations, about 9,900 in total.
 4,400 came from Australia, the remainder mostly from South-East Asia.
 The force was led by Australian Major-General (now General) Peter Cosgrove.

 On 20 September 1999 INTERFET deployed to the country, and Indonesia withdrew both its military and its civilian administration.